Blog/8 min read/Updated 2026-05-14

 Can FlowCore help with pump cavitation causes in Karnataka?

-Short Answer: What Causes Pump Cavitation?
+Short answer: What Causes Pump Cavitation?

 Common observations and root causes

 A pump does not operate in isolation.
-Pipe friction, static height, suction condition, valves, tank level, operating hours, and control settings all shift the effective duty.
-The same model can perform correctly in one plant room and fail early in another if the system curve is different.
+Pipe friction, static height, suction head, valve losses, tank level variation, operating hours, and control set points all shift the effective duty.
+The same model can run reliably in one plant room and fail within a year in another if the system conditions are different.

-• High current can indicate overload, jammed impeller, voltage issues, or operation away from the curve.
+• High current: check for overload, jammed impeller, voltage imbalance, and operation outside the curve.

-Karnataka project context
+Karnataka site context

-Bangalore buyers often need fast quote turnaround and MEP coordination.
-Mysore and Mangalore projects may need stronger logistics and coastal material planning.
-Tumkur and Hubli facilities often prioritise uptime and spare availability over metro-speed response.
+Bangalore projects need fast quote response and MEP coordination.
+Mysore and Mangalore projects require stronger logistics planning and, for coastal sites, SS316 or equivalent material specification from the start.
+Tumkur and Hubli facilities focus on uptime and planned spares availability — the service plan matters as much as the product selection.

 How our selection process works